 Military

-Comprising the army, navy, and air force, the military in Côte d'Ivoire though political unrest and coups have a past in the nation, attempts have been undertaken recently to professionalize and modernize the armed services.
+Comprising the army, navy, and air force, the military in Côte d'Ivoire, though political unrest and coups have a past in the nation, attempts have been undertaken recently to professionalise and modernise the armed services.
 It also contributes significantly to preserving national security and supporting worldwide peacekeeping activities.

 Administrative divisions

-There are 31 areas in Côte d'Ivoire; Yamoussoukro is the capital city while Abidjan serves as the economic center in separate districts.
-Every area is split even more into departments and communes, where municipal elections choose councilors and mayors.
+Côte d'Ivoire has thirty-one districts; Yamoussoukro is the capital; Abidjan is the economic center, split up into several districts.
+Every area is split even more into departments and communes, where municipal elections choose councillors and mayors.

 Geography

 Its limits demonstrate a significant biodiversity since it includes several species of flora and animals.
-Mountains, savannas, and forest abound in Côte d'Ivoire.
+Mountains, savannas, and woods abound on Côte d'Ivoire.

 Education

-Though there are problems including limited resources and full classrooms, children between the onset of six and sixteen have to attend mandatory education in Côte d'Ivoire.
+Though there are problems, including limited resources and full classrooms, children between the ages of six and sixteen have to attend mandatory education in Côte d'Ivoire.
 School feeding projects and lowered tuition have helped to boost educational access.

 Healthcare